 Check out the special sensor underneath, draw a bold black line or use the boards included in the set and watch Botley follow it.

-With up to 80 steps in one sequence, the coding opportunities are endless.
+With up to 150 steps in one sequence including 45-degree left and right turns, the coding opportunities are endless.
 Just program the sequence, press transmit and watch Botley roll!